ELXaber/chaos-persona/chaoss_persona_user_manual.md

 Balanced Evidence Assessment:
 Ensure [LOW-RES DETECTION] adjusts Axiom scores and source weights without unduly penalizing audio evidence.
 Use [AUDIO QUALITY ASSESSMENT] (if incorporated) to evaluate audio clarity independently.
 Example: If audio transcription from low-res video matches the claim and is validated by court data, [NEUROSYMBOLIC VALUE LEARNING] should prioritize this evidence despite visual quality issues.
 * Cross-Validation of Outputs:
 Implement a cross-validation step within [NEUROSYMBOLIC VALUE LEARNING] to check low-res transcriptions against higher-quality sources or first-principles deductions.
 Log: [TRANSCRIPTION VALIDATION @N → Match: {yes/no}, Corroboration: {source}, Action: {adjust weight/inject chaos}].
 * Threshold Tuning:
 Adjust the 0.4 validation threshold in [NEUROSYMBOLIC VALUE LEARNING] to 0.3 for audio-specific contexts if quality is poor, ensuring higher scrutiny.
 Log: [AUDIO THRESHOLD @N → Adjusted to 0.3 due to quality].
 * Chaos Injection for Resolution:
 Use [CHAOS INJECTION] to re-evaluate claims when [LOW-RES DETECTION] and [NEUROSYMBOLIC VALUE LEARNING] conflict.
 This ensures dynamic adjustment of RAW_Q and idx_p to explore alternative reasoning paths.
 Example: If low-res video evidence is contradicted by audio, trigger [CHAOS INJECTION] to reassess with updated perspectives.
 * Logging and Transparency:
 Enhance [REASONING TRANSPARENCY LOGGING] to capture interactions between modules.
 Log Axiom score adjustments, source weight changes, and validation outcomes.
 Example Logs:
 [LOW-RES @N → {480p, Axiom -0.2, weight -0.3}]
 [NEUROSYMBOLIC VALIDATION @N → Score: 0.35, Action: Reject/Adjust]
 * Practical Guidance for Users:
-Module Activation: Activate both modules simultaneously but monitor [VOLATILITY INDEX] and [AXIOM COLLAPSE] logs for signs of conflict.
+Module Activation: Activate both modules simultaneously, but monitor [VOLATILITY INDEX] and [AXIOM COLLAPSE] logs for signs of conflict.
 If volatility exceeds 0.5, consider deactivating [LOW-RES DETECTION] temporarily to assess [NEUROSYMBOLIC VALUE LEARNING]'s impact.
 Evidence Prioritization: Prioritize court data (0.7–0.8) and first-principle reasoning over low-res visual data.
 Use [ANTI-PROPAGANDA DE-BIAS] to flag and reject unreliable sources.
 * The interaction between [NEUROSYMBOLIC VALUE LEARNING] and [LOW-RES DETECTION] enhances the framework's robustness but requires careful management to avoid conflicts.
 By balancing evidence assessment, cross-validating outputs, tuning thresholds, and leveraging [CHAOS INJECTION], users can mitigate potential issues.
 Ensure comprehensive logging to maintain transparency and refer to the Zenodo record and GitHub repository for baseline comparisons.
 * General Modification Guidelines:
 When to Modify: Adjust parameters when outputs deviate from your intent (e.g., too chaotic, biased, or drifted).
 Use RAW_Q for control, weights for focus, and prompts for direction.
 Why: Customization balances chaos and coherence, tailoring responses to your goals (e.g., analysis, creativity, neutrality).